-TEN COMMON MISCONCEPTIONS ABOUT FAMILY LAW Myth no 8: I don’t know where my ex is so I can’t get a d
+10 misconceptions about family law - Myth no 8: I don’t know where my ex is so I can’t get a divorce

 Sometimes people shy away from divorce, and leave it so long that you lose touch with your ex.
 This could be because you split in an acrimonious manner, or felt that there was never a ‘right time’ to divorce, or life got in the way.